Luzkan/smells/content/smells/lazy-element.md

 ## Lazy Element

-Lazy Element is an element that does not do enough.
-If a method, variable, or a class does not do enough to pay for itself (for increased complexity of the project), then perhaps maybe it should be combined into another entity.
+A Lazy Element is an element that does not do enough.
+If a method, variable, or class does not do enough to pay for itself (for increased complexity of the project), it should be combined into another entity.

 ### Causation

-This can happen due to the aggressive refactorization process in which the functionality of a class was truncated.
-It can also happen due to the unnecessary pre-planning - [Speculative Generality](./speculative-generality.md) - developer made it in an anticipation of a future need that never eventuates.
+This smell can happen due to the aggressive refactorization process in which the functionality of a class was truncated.
+It can also occur due to the unnecessary pre-planning - [Speculative Generality](./speculative-generality.md) - developer made it in anticipation of a future need that never eventuates.

 ### Problems